Fur0rem/StreamGraphAnalysis/README.md

 - Clustering coefficient of a node : Section 9
 - Node clustering coefficient : Section 9
 - K-cores : Section 13
-- Paths and distances : Section 14
+- Walks and distances : Section 14 (The paper mentionned paths but for now I only implemented walks)
 - Robustness by length : Outside of the paper
 - Isomorphism : Outside of the paper